Budibase/website/content/blog/how-to-make-a-web-app/index.md

 *   Easy to make a mistake that will result in a data breach
 *   More difficult to scale

 You now only have one database to manage.
-Setting this up, and connecting to your database is easy.
+Setting this up and connecting to your database is easy.
 Your speed to market increases.

 When you need to upgrade your database, you can do so with a few clicks, or by typing a few commands.
-It’s so easy to add new features.
+It’s very easy to add new features.

 As you gain more users, your database will grow to millions of rows.
 Put some effort into how your database handles this extra volume and load.
 You will have to start tuning your queries.